-The Company has followed regulations enacted under the FSMA throughout the rulemaking process and has implemented procedures, including HARPC and CGMPs and other procedures at our domestic facilities, which are being reviewed to determine if they comply with the applicable final Human Food PC Rule or Animal Food PC Rule.
-We are also reviewing similar procedures in place at Darling's foreign facilities for compliance with the FSVP Rule.
-Such rulemaking could, among other things, limit our ability to import necessary raw materials or finished products or require us to amend certain of our other operational policies and procedures.
+We have followed regulations enacted under the FSMA throughout the rulemaking process and have implemented CGMPs, food safety plans and other procedures at our domestic facilities, which we believe will comply with the applicable final Human Food PC Rule or Animal Food PC Rule.
+We are also reviewing similar procedures in place at our foreign facilities for compliance with the FSVP Rule.
+Such rulemaking and implementation of compliant procedures could, among other things, limit our ability to import necessary raw materials or finished products or require us to amend certain of our other operational policies and procedures.
 Unforeseen issues and requirements may arise as the FDA implements these and other final rules or promulgates other new regulations provided for by the FSMA.